LostPetInitiative/study_winter_22_23/README.md

 if we want to continue the previous training, we should input --exp_name and --continue_train,<br>
 the default backbone and header are last_backbone.pth and last_header.pth
-## Continue the previous experiment
+## Continue train the previous experiment
 ```
 cd pet2023/myrun  # the folder path
 python train.py --exp_name exp1 --continue_train